amaurym/comments.hn/README.md

 This website is heavily based on the excellent Web Extension [What HN Says](https://github.com/pinoceniccola/what-hn-says-webext), some code par.
 It works well on desktop, but no on mobile.

-`comments.hn` is the easiest way I can think of to simulate the same experience on mobile and tablets.
+Comments.hn is the easiest way I can think of to simulate the same experience on mobile and tablets.

 ## Run Locally